JohnLCaron/rlauxe/docs/Corla.md

 # CORLA
 03/09/2025

-The report [Next Steps for the Colorado Risk-Limiting Audit (CORLA) Program](papers/Corla.pdf) suggest the following issues should be addressed:
+The report [Next Steps for the Colorado Risk-Limiting Audit (CORLA) Program](papers/Corla.pdf) (2018) suggest the following issues should be addressed:

 1. The current version (1.1.0) of RLATool needs to be modified to recognize and group together contests that cross jurisdictional boundaries.
   Currently, it treats every contest as if it were entirely contained in a single county.
   It does not allow the user to select the sample size, nor directly allow an unstratified random sample to be drawn across counties.
-2. New statistical methods are needed needed to deal with contests that include both CVR counties and no-CVR counties.
+2. New statistical methods are needed to deal with contests that include both CVR counties and no-CVR counties.
 3. Auditing contests that appear only on a subset of ballots can be made much more efficient if the sample can be drawn from just those ballots that contain the contest.